Guide to Acoustic Guitar Shapes

 Jumbo

-The Jumbo was widely seen as the ‘other’ big-bodied guitar.
-Pioneered by Gibson in the ‘30s to compete with the Dreadnought, it had more pronounced curves with a pinched waist and broad bouts.
+Pioneered by Gibson in the ‘30s to compete with the Dreadnought, the Jumbo acoustic guitar it has more pronounced curves with a pinched waist and broad bouts.
 The broadness of the accentuated curves ensures big volume and big sustain, but the size takes some getting used to.

 Sound summary: a Jumbo will provide excellent projection and resonance thanks to the amount of room in the body.
 The depth of the low-end can give a ‘whole band’ sound; percussive, full-sounding and clear.